lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 # "Hands off my code!"
-OR conflict resolution algorithms in collaborative work tools
+OR conflict resolution algorithms in collaborative work tools (Part 1 of 2)

 ## Introduction